New York metropolitan area: Northern New Jersey

 The New Jersey State Department of Tourism splits North Jersey into the urban Gateway Region and the more rural Skylands Region.
 Northern New Jersey is home to four of the largest cities of that state: Newark, Jersey City, Paterson, and Elizabeth.

 The region is geographically diverse with wetlands, mountains, and valleys throughout the area.
 It has a large network of expressways and public transportation rail services, mostly operated by New Jersey Transit.
 Northern New Jersey also contains the second busiest airport in the New York metropolitan area, Newark Liberty International Airport.

 Although it is a suburban and rural region of New York, much of the Gateway Region is highly urbanized.
 The entirety of Hudson County, eastern Essex County, southern Passaic County as well as Elizabeth in Union County are all densely populated areas.

 Central New Jersey

-Central Jersey is the middle portion of the state of New Jersey.
-Municipalities including Trenton (the state capital of New Jersey and the only U.S. state capital within the New York metropolitan area) and Princeton (home to Princeton University) are located in this subregion, as is a significant portion of the Jersey Shore.
+Central Jersey is the middle portion of New Jersey.
+It generally comprises the following counties: